-Successful matches are dependent on the numbers of participants, as well as the suitability of matches.
-Until the students have signed up to the current cycle of the project, we will not know the numbers of students joining the programme, or which disciplines of study or industry sectors they will be looking to pursue, so it is very possible that not all volunteer mentors will be matched with a mentee.
+Successful matches are dependent on the number of participants, as well as the suitability of matches.
+Until the students have signed up for the current cycle of the project, we will not know the number of students joining the programme, or which disciplines of study or industry sectors they will be looking to pursue, so it is very possible that not all volunteer mentors will be matched with a mentee.

-The Mentoring at ARU programme will be running on a rolling basis for several months at a time.
+The Get a Career Mentor programme will be running on a rolling basis for several months at a time.
 Therefore, if you do not receive a notification regarding a mentee match straight away, it is possible that a suitable mentee will join the programme and select your profile within the following months, at which point you will be contacted.

-Please note, applications for volunteer mentors are currently open for the new cycle of the Mentoring at ARU programme.
-Matching is anticipated to take place between October 2022 and March 2023.Sign up to become a mentor
+Please note, applications for volunteer mentors are currently open for the 2023/24 programme cycle.
+Matching is anticipated to take place between November 2023 and March 2024.
+If matched, you may be contacted at anytime during this period.Sign up to become a mentor

 Email Katie Johnson, Employability & Careers Adviser (Mentoring & Activators): [email protected]